WalletWasabi/WasabiDoc/docs/using-wasabi/PayToEndPoint.md

 My goal today is to put out one of the ideas of this meeting in a digestible way.
 I assume some other Team Rocket member will do the same, in their own way.
-But first, let me walk you through some basic concepts.
+But first, let me walk You through some basic concepts.
 But before that, I’d like to credit some attendees and link to their articles on the event.

 #### Non-Anonymous Attendees